+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roofs are pitched, timber framed and clad with slates nailed to timber sarking boards.
-Where accessible, roofing felt was seen to have been incorporated between the slates and sarking.
-There are clay ridge tiles and valley gutters appear to be lead lined.
-A restricted inspection of the roof voids revealed the presence of mineral wool insulation above ceilings to varying depths.
+The roof is pitched, timber framed and slated.
+The access hatch to the roof space is situated in the hallway.
+Within the roof space, mineral wool insulation was noted to be laid to a depth of approximately 270 mm at ceiling joist level.
+The roof was seen to have a layer of bitumen under felt below the slates and timber sarking.
 Rainwater fittings Visually inspected with the aid of binoculars where required.
-Seamless alloy rainwater gutters connect to PVC downpipes.
+The rainwater fittings are formed of cast-iron and have been painted.
 Main walls Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-The main walls of the original cottage are of dressed sandstone construction, strapped and dry lined internally with lath and plaster or plasterboard.
-The walls enclosing the rear extension are of load-bearing timber framed construction with a facing brick outer leaf.
-These walls have been lined internally with plasterboard.
+The main walls appear to be of traditional cavity brick construction, have been plastered on hard internally and are finished externally in a combination of rough cast render and painted brick.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a timber framed casement design, incorporating sealed unit double glazing.
-External doors are also timber.
-Additional external joinery includes timber fascia boards and exposed rafters ends at eaves level.
+The windows are double glazed in PVC frames and are predominantly of casement style.
+The front and rear external doors are of PVC construction and incorporate double glazing.
 External decorations Visually inspected.
-External joinery has been painted.
+As previously mentioned, the external walls have been finished in a combination of rough cast render and painted brickwork.
 Conservatories / porches Visually inspected.
+None.
+Communal areas Circulation areas visually inspected.
+None.